The Ultimate Guide to Visiting Ephesus

 When Christianity became the official religion of Rome this building was turned into a basilica and it was the first church dedicated to the Virgin Mary.
 Within the Basilica ruins, you will see the best-preserved baptistry in Asia Minor.

 Up in the mountains near Ephesus, you can also visit the ancient site of what is considered the Virgin Mary’s home.

-Turkey is a mecca for shopping, the bazaars and souks are irresistible.
+Turkey is a mecca for shopping, and the bazaars and souks are irresistible.
 I came home with gorgeous leather jackets, spices and a ton of stuff.
-If you really want to learn what to buy when you visit Turkey I suggest you have a read of Lindsay’s (at Carpe Diem Our Way) great article on What to buy in Turkey.
+If you really want to learn what to buy when you visit Turkey I suggest you read Lindsay’s (at Carpe Diem Our Way) great article on What to buy in Turkey.

 Turkey is a place that my husband and I absolutely loved and we cannot wait to get back there again.
 If you love Turkey and want to find some fabulous places to visit outside of Istanbul look no further than Melissa’s article on 16 Wonderful Day Trips from Istanbul.
 I want to explore every single one.